-The criticism expressed here goes sharply against what Kuhn [26] called "normal science" and Lakatos [22] the "hard core" of a research program.
+The criticism expressed here goes sharply against what Kuhn [25] called "normal science" and Lakatos [21] the "hard core" of a research program.
 This core consists of those tenets of established theories that are taken for granted by the members of the respective research community (the insiders).
-Kuhn and Lakatos [26, 22] noticed half a century ago that these cores are treated as inviolable.
-It is permissible to question the completeness of an established theory, but any really fundamental progress is blocked in fields in which a single paradigm dominates.
-Physical cosmology demonstrates that such blockage can persist for generations even if the approach that is praised as the best we have is actually irrational.
+Kuhn and Lakatos [25, 21] noticed half a century ago, that these cores are treated as inviolable.
+This blocks fundamental progress in fields in which a single paradigm dominates.
+The case of physical cosmology demonstrates that such blockage can persist for generations even if the theory that is offered as the best we have is actually irrational.

-Although scientific journals often publish articles on speculative modifications not only of mainstream doctrines, articles that discredit the hard core in the respective research program run a very high risk of being rejected right away by the editors of reputable and trusted journals and, if not, then by referees established in the field.
-These are experts in noticing and rejecting deviations from orthodoxy and insider practice, but the expertise and higher willpower required for an objective evaluation of any heretical reasoning is rarely present.
-It is likely to be kept low by the experience that unconventional approaches are more often substandard than excellent and by conformity bias.
-Together with the similarly biased attitude by most teachers and grant providers, this leads to the stubborn persistence of traditional flaws.
-It blocks foundational advances in science.
+Although scientific journals often publish articles on speculative modifications of mainstream doctrines, articles that discredit the hard core in the respective research program run a very high risk of being rejected right away by the editors of reputable and trusted journals and, if not, then by referees established in the field.
+The former must not risk the status of their journals and the latter can easily identify deviations from orthodoxy and insider practice, while it requires exceptional willpower to follow and evaluate the path of reasoning of an outsider, even if it is straightforward.
+Together with the similar disposition by teachers and grant providers, this leads to the tenacious perseverance of traditional deficiencies in sciences.
+It is a sad fact that nowadays, in fields like theoretical physics and physical cosmology, only adherence to established paradigms and research programs is safe for those who aim for or depend on positive judgments by teachers, editors, referees, or grant providers.